Makalu Base Camp Trek

 Airport Pickup and Drop

-The Airport pickup and drop-off service is a complimentary service by the High Camp Adventure to its clients, for an easier and more efficient journey.
-Once you land at the International Airport, one representative from our team will meet you, and transfer you to the designated hotel in Kathmandu.
-Doing so help you for a stress-free journey in Kathmandu.
+The Airport pickup and drop-off service is a complimentary service by High Camp Adventure to its clients, for an easier and more efficient journey.
+Once you land at the International Airport, one representative from our team will meet you and transfer you to the designated hotel in Kathmandu.
+Doing so helps you for a stress-free journey in Kathmandu.
 This service is included in the trekking package by the High Camp Adventure.

 Accommodations and Meals

-High Camp Adventure has included the accommodations and meals in the trekking package, to ensure that comfort and nutrition are not compromised during the trekking journey.
+High Camp Adventure has included the accommodations and meals in the trekking package to ensure that comfort and nutrition are not compromised during the trek.
 The accommodations offered to you usually range from simple lodges, guesthouses, tea houses, and tented camps as you approach the Base Camp.
-The accommodation and meal bookings vary on the trekking routes and trekking companies.
-However, High Camp Adventure promises to provide its clients with the best quality services and hassle-free stay in the Himalayas.
+The accommodation and meal bookings vary depending on the trekking routes and trekking companies.
+However, High Camp Adventure promises to provide its clients with the best quality services and a hassle-free stay in the Himalayas.

 Guide and Porter

-High Camp Adventure facilitates their trekkers, with a registered Guide and a local Porter, who will be helping you for a successful ascend to the Makalu Base Camp.
+High Camp Adventure facilitates their trekkers with a registered Guide and a local Porter, who will be helping you for a successful ascent to the Makalu Base Camp.
 The Guide and Porter are important to ensure your safety and help you for a safe and enjoyable trekking experience in the Himalayas.
-The professional Guide will assist you through challenging trekking trails, provide you expertise on the route, provide you knowledge about the local culture, and history, and manage all the accommodations throughout the trek.
-They are well-known for the terrain and weather conditions, along with organizing all the trekking schedules and providing support in case of an emergency.
+The professional Guide will assist you through challenging trekking trails, provide you with expertise on the route, provide you with knowledge about the local culture and history, and manage all the accommodations throughout the trek.
+They are well-known for the terrain and weather conditions, along with organising all the trekking schedules and providing support in case of an emergency.

 The porter offers to help trekkers for a safe and hassle-free experience in the Himalayas as they are the ones carrying all your heavy luggage and gear to ensure safety and comfort.
 This allows trekkers to completely focus on their journey without any burden of heavy loads.
 The porters are familiar with the terrain conditions as they are the locals of the area, making your experience more enjoyable and less physically demanding.